 Books and school supplies

-Don’t expect that you can just photocopy all books, because other than copyright, photocopy service (ink) is quite expensive.
+Don’t expect that you can just photocopy all books because other than copyright, photocopy service (ink) is quite expensive.
 I think for printing and photocopying, university printing is generally quite cheaper than outside printing.
 Do think of what to print, really, because they’re quite expensive compared to in Indonesia, and most courses submissions’re doable online.
-If you’re comfortable in reading papers and journals in your computer, that will help.
+If you’re comfortable reading papers and journals in your computer, that will help.
 Or you can just put everything inside an ebook reader, your phone, or your tablet.
 Photo printing is necessary for VISA application.
-One of the cheapest is I think printing service in boots.
-Their one-day service is 0.25 for 10″ (and half for a week one), cheaper than the photoboots scattered everywhere with their 5 GBP service (they do include the photo-taking part though).
+One of the cheapest is I think printing service in Boots.
+Their one-day service is 0.25 for 10″ (and a half for a week one), cheaper than the photo booth scattered everywhere with their 5 GBP service (they do include the photo-taking part though).
 Other alternatives are local print-shops which are usually cheaper.

 Closing and General

-Generally, for produce, I think UK prices is not that bad, not as expensive as I thought it would be.
+Generally, for produce, I think UK prices are not that bad, not as expensive as I thought it would be.
 The same with clothes.
-Good quality secondhand stuffs are quite cheap (you can buy secondhand car by just 300 GBP??
+Good quality secondhand stuff are quite cheap (you can buy a secondhand car by just 300 GBP??
 Insurance is expensive though).
 Generally services are far more expensive in the UK, that includes cooking (eating out), repairing (if you can tinker), sewing (please bring/ prepare small sewing kit to repair your clothes), haircut (cut it yourself if you can, go to the free haircut from student hairdressers or ask your friend to make you their guinea pig.
 Or learn to cut other’s hair!
 That a money-making scheme right there).

 Needing to save money is okay, but you need life and experience.
-Hopefully this article can help people who are living/ planning to live in London/ UK in general.
+Hopefully, this article can help people who are living/ planning to live in London/ UK in general.
 Not an exhaustive list so suggestions and corrections welcome.